projectcalico/vpp-dataplane/docs/pods/memif.md

     "cni.projectcalico.org/vppExtraMemifPorts":  "tcp:4444-20000,udp:4444-20000"
 ````

+This meaning that ports `4444` to `20000` in both UDP and TCP will
+go to the memif interface while the rest of the traffic will flow
+normally to the tuntap.

 This is called PBL (Port based balancer).

 A pod supports having both memif and [vcl](vcl.md) interfaces at the same time